GravityPDF/gravity-pdf-documentation/docs/v6/users/hide-form-fields.md

 ![Customise Fields with Core Booster](https://resources.gravitypdf.com/uploads/2021/03/v6-Display-Fields.png)

-The `exclude` technique is a simple, quick and easy way to remove fields from your PDF, but it does have its limitations.
-For example, besides not being able to exclude Hidden or Product fields, you cannot create multiple PDFs on a single form and control which fields are shown in each.
-To overcome these limitations, [take advantage of the Core Booster add-on's *Customise Fields* feature](https://gravitypdf.com/shop/core-booster-add-on/).
+The `exclude` technique is a simple, quick and easy way to remove fields from your PDF, but it does have limitations.
+Besides not being able to exclude Hidden or Pricing fields, you cannot create multiple PDFs on a single form and control which fields are shown in each document.
+You also cannot change the order the fields are displayed.
+To overcome these limitations [you can use the *Customize Fields* feature in the Core Booster extension](https://gravitypdf.com/shop/core-booster-add-on/).